bespinian/blog/content/posts/blue-green-deployment-on-cloud-foundry.md

 cf rename "${temp_app_name}" "${app_name}"
 ```

-The script tries to guess some variables from your `manifest.yml` file but you'll still need to set some environment variables for a successful deployment:
+The script tries to guess some variables from your `manifest.yml` file, but you'll still need to set some environment variables for a successful deployment:

-- `CF_API`: The API endpoint of the CF instance you want to use (e.g. `https://api.lyra-836.appcloud.swisscom.com`)
+- `CF_API`: The API endpoint of the CF instance you want to use (e.g., `https://api.lyra-836.appcloud.swisscom.com`)
 - `CF_SHARED_DOMAIN`: The shared domain you want to use for temporary routes used to smoke test your app
 - `CF_USERNAME`: Your Cloud Foundry username
 - `CF_PASSWORD`: Your Cloud Foundry password
 - `CF_ORG`: The Cloud Foundry org you want to deploy to
 - `CF_SPACE`: The Cloud Foundry space you want to deploy to

-As soon as you've set all of these variables, you can simply execute the script and it will do a verbose blue-green deployment for you.
+As soon as you've set all of these variables, you can simply execute the script, and it will do a verbose blue-green deployment for you.
 The script will deploy the new version of your app and check for it to get healthy.
-You can change the `expected_response` parameter to something else like `401` if your app doesn't return a `200` status code without authentication.
+You can change the `expected_response` parameter to something else, like `401` if your app doesn't return a `200` status code without authentication.

 ## Caveats